luvnft/thirdroom/docs/gltf/MX_background/README.md

 The `backgroundTexture` property is a TextureInfo object which may include the `index` and `texCoord` properties. `texCoord` is optional and ignored by this extension.
 The referenced texture is expected to be an RGBM encoded equirectangular cubemap saved as a PNG or BasisU texture.

-** NOTE: Third Room doesn't currently implement the backgroundTexture as RGBM.
+** NOTE: Space doesn't currently implement the backgroundTexture as RGBM.
 It ignores the alpha channel multiplier and needs to be updated to support it. **

 ### JSON Schema